srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

         # Set remapping for file system data used in simulation.
         ...
     ```
-    - If you want to separate an `if` statement from a bunch of code preceeding
+    - If you want to separate an `if` statement from a bunch of code preceding
       it, you can leave an empty comment before it

 #### Replace empty lines in code with comments